 U.S. Equal Employment Opportunity Commission

-D. Office for Civil Rights (OCR)/Department of Health and Human Services
+D. Office for Civil Rights (OCR)/U.S. Department of Education

 The OCR monitors: 1) Title IX, which specifies prohibitions against discrimination on the basis of sex in educational programs; 2) the Rehabilitation Act of 1973, which prohibits discrimination based on handicap in areas related to employment, program accessibility, and student programs.
 Anyone who has a complaint relating to sex discrimination or discrimination based on personal impairment may contact: